Jazz Newsby Rocco Stilo

 Jon Hassells Listening To Pictures (Pentimento Volume one) (released now by the label Ndeya he recently created) is the new album in 9 years by the trumpetist.
 The eight pieces were performed by the leader on trumpet, keyboards, synthesisers, percussion, voice, programming, along with Christian Jacob, Christoph Harbonnier and Peter Freeman (all three on bass), Rick Cox (guitar, synth and electronics), Hugh Marsh (violin and electronics), Ralph Cumbers (drum programming), Michel Redolfi (electronics), Eivind Aarset and Kheir Eddine M'Kachiche (samplers).
 The music comes mostly from old sessions, collaged, edited and overdubbed, inspired by the concept of vertical listening, or listening to yourself listening, as Hassell says in the press release.
 As for Pentimento, its a painting term, describing hints of earlier work reappearing in newer or updated versions.

 The Haunt (NoBusiness, 2018) features the trio of Wadada Leo Smith (trumpet), Bobby Naughton (Vibraharp) and Perry Robinson (clarinet) in five pieces.
-The label restores this studio release, recorded in april 1976, delivered by Otic and quickly forgotten.
+The label restores this recorded in studio, recorded in april 1976, delivered by Otic and quickly forgotten.
 An album of pure free jazz, whose re-release features an alternate take.

 Journey To Parazzar (Not Two, 2018) documents Joe McPhee (trumpet and tenor sax), John Edwards (double bass) and Klaus Kugel drums) in four studio performances free improvised in september 2017, especially the 29-minute Re-Hairing In Zaporozhye and the 19-minute To Rush At The Wind.